Albertine Winner: Early life and education

 Albertine Louisa Winner, an only child, was born in Coulsdon, London to Isidore Wiener and Annie Stonex.
 Her father was a Dutch-Jewish hide merchant from Venlo, Limburg, and her mother was British.
 In 1918, Isidore changed the family surname to Winner.

-She was privately educated at the Francis Holland School, a girls' school at Clarence Gate in London.
+She attended Francis Holland School, a private girls' school at Clarence Gate in London.
 During her time there she was elected as head girl.
 Winner gained a Bachelor of Science Honours degree in physiology from University College London.
 She also played for the university's tennis team.
 Winner then studied medicine at the University College Hospital Medical School, graduating in 1933 with the University of London Gold Medal.
 She was the first female student to win the medal.
 She followed this with an MD in 1934, and the next year she became a Member of the Royal Colleges of Physicians of the United Kingdom (MRCP).